 These tidal waters rise onto the beach at levels that could easily sweep someone who might be standing ashore.
 Because of this, the waves pose a threat to people outside of the water as well as in the water.

 When the high tide is due, guests should avoid entering the water or standing too close to the shoreline.
-This ensures that no one can be swept away with a rising tide.
+This ensures that no one can be swept away by a rising tide.
 This can also be applied to other northern beaches in Western Australia as higher tides are more common on this side of the country.

 Even though the area is known for having higher tides, people shouldn’t fear going to Cable Beach.
 The beach is still a beautiful place to swim during low tide (and within the flagged area), surf, and go fishing.
 It offers some of the same fun that other beaches around Australia have.